Asset Pricing in Pre-trained Transformer: Conclusion

 \section{Conclusion}

-In this study, the innovative Transformer models, SERT and pretrained Transformer, are developed specifically for financial and economic time series data.
-They are examined in stock pricing and factor investing assignments as the novel frames for the factor model.
+In this study, the innovative Transformer models, SERT and pre-trained Transformer, are developed specifically for financial and economic time series data.
+They are examined in stock pricing and factor investing assignments as the novel frameworks for the factor model.
 To the best of my knowledge, this is the first attempt for the pre-trained Transformer application on stock pricing and factor investing strategy building context.
-From the model engineering perspective, this article proves that the Transformer models as a category of LLMs are not only suitable for enormous datasets such as datasets of NLP tasks, speech or image recognition and video generation, but also minuscule datasets such as financial and economic numerical time-series data.
-They well capture the variation of the economic data with high temporal sparsity characteristics and highly improve the prediction accuracy under extreme market conditions such as the price collapse and lift caused by the pandemic.
-In addition, the pre-training process verifies its necessity for improving model performance when the data with the aforementioned characteristics and contains missing values and noise.
-Moreover, the encoder-only Transformer is the simplest and most commonly used LLM in Fintech; it shows advantages in model fitness as well as prediction performance compared to the pre-trained Transformer models, single block SERT presents instability and inconsistency to some extent.
+From the model engineering perspective, this article proves that the Transformer models, as a category of LLMs, are not only suitable for enormous datasets, such as datasets of NLP tasks, speech or image recognition and video generation, but also minuscule datasets such as financial and economic numerical time series data.
+They capture the variation of the economic data with high temporal sparsity characteristics and significantly improve the prediction accuracy under extreme market conditions, such as the price collapses and lift caused by the pandemic.
+In addition, the pre-training process verifies its necessity for improving model performance when the data contains the aforementioned characteristics and has missing values and noise.
+Moreover, the encoder-only Transformer is the simplest and most commonly used LLM in Fintech; it shows advantages in model fitness as well as prediction performance compared to the pre-trained Transformer models.
+Single-block SERT presents instability and inconsistency to some extent.
 They show sensitivity to the hyperparameters during the training process.
 These break the illusion that model complexity is positively linked to the model overfitting issue.
 This study also finds that attention head numbers affect the prediction performance at an unnoticeable level.
-Pretrained Transformer models are relatively more stable than SERTs, which show a positive relationship with attention head numbers, and there is an optimal number of attention heads for each configuration.
-In addition, the layer normalization first setting does not work in the structure of this case.
-It could possibly work better in a deeper structure and a noisy dataset.\\
+Pre-trained Transformer models are relatively more stable than SERTs, which show a positive relationship with attention head numbers, and there is an optimal number of attention heads for each configuration.
+In addition, the layer normalization first setting does not perform excellent in the predictive power of this case.
+It could possibly work better in a deeper structure and a noisier dataset.
+However, they perform well in backtesting under a dynamic transaction costs configuration. \\